collective/collective.easyform/README.rst

 Run buildout.
 In the Add-ons control panel, activate both EasyForm and the ReCaptcha widget.

-In the ReCaptch control panel, set the public key and private key values you obtained from https://developers.google.com/recaptcha/
+In the ReCaptcha control panel, set the public key and private key values you obtained from https://developers.google.com/recaptcha/

 In the EasyFrom control panel (``/@@easyform-controlpanel``), add the "ReCaptcha" field to "Allowed Fields".
 Alternatively, activate it by adding it as an ``registry.xml`` entry for Generic Setup: